 All of Branch’s active field service took place during World War One and he was entitled to the 1914 Star with the “5th Aug.
 22nd Nov.
 1914” clasp and the British War and Victory

 Medals.
-When discharged his character was listed as “exemplary” and he stated a desire to entering police work after discharge.
+When discharged his character was listed as “exemplary” and he stated a desire to enter police work after discharge.

 Branch and his wife took up residence in her home town of Glasgow where he found employment not as a police officer but instead with the Royal Mail – a highly respected

 government post which many former soldiers aspired too.
 The couple became parents of twin boys – Alexander Saul and Richard William – who were born at Glasgow on 16

 With twin sons, an army pension and a well-paying job with the Royal Mail, all must have been well with the Branch family.
 That was until some years later in 1935 when former

 gunner Samuel Branch was dismissed from the post office for dishonesty.
 A letter included in his service papers file states that Samuel Branch, No 17050, Royal Field Artillery had

 been dismissed for “Theft from the post.”
 It must have been a devastating blow to the family, not to mention a profound embarrassment.
 Nothing is said if criminal charges were ever

 One could ponder all day as to what circumstances night lead to man throwing away not only his career, but also his reputation and family’s wellbeing.
 The dismissal letter dated 11